Angina (angina pectoris)

 In most cases, this only becomes evident when the heart needs increased blood and oxygen – for example, during physical exertion.
 This is why the pains and feelings of tightness in the chest subside when the body is at rest.
 This condition is referred to as “stable angina”.

-If chest pain occurs while a person is still at rest, i.e., without any prior stress, this is referred to as “unstable angina”.
-In most cases, this indicates that a blood clot has formed and the blood vessel is almost entirely blocked.
-This condition can cause damage to the cardiac muscle.
+If the chest pain occurs while a person is at rest, i.e. without any prior stress, this is referred to as “unstable angina”.
+In such cases, constriction of the blood vessels is extremely advanced and the person is at risk of an acute heart attack.
+This occurs if a cardiac artery is completely blocked.

 What are the risk factors for angina?